shubham4672/GitHub-Profiles-Explorer/README.md

 - **Responsive Design:**
   Ensures that the application is fully accessible and user-friendly across all devices, including desktops, tablets, and mobile phones.

+- **Dark Mode:**
+  Allows users to toggle between light and dark themes for a personalized experience.